stevecrozz/lithostech.com/_posts/2008-04-25-2560x1024-hardy-heron-desktop-background.markdown

     trying to start linux <a href=\"http://www.certkiller.com\">it training</a>
     program... wish me luck\r\n"
 ---
+{% responsive_image path: static/img/full/2008/double-heron.png alt:
-{% picture thumbnail-left 2008/double-heron.png alt="Hardy Heron desktop background for two monitors" %}
+"Hardy Heron desktop background for two monitors" class:

-I couldn't resist making a nice big desktop wallpaper for my dual monitor setup out of the cool new hardy heron ubuntu artwork.
+"img-float-left" %} I couldn't resist making a nice big desktop wallpaper for my dual monitor setup out of the cool new hardy heron ubuntu artwork.
 I found the [vector graphic file](https://wiki.ubuntu.com/Artwork/Incoming/Hardy?action=AttachFile&do=get&target=hardy_wallpaper.svg) to work with, and simply widened it up and moved the heron further to the right using Inkscape.
 I exported the bitmap and touched it up a bit